fpserg/RealMe/docs/PRODUCT/2026-08-01/LI.md

 Kids’ ball stuck in nettle bush.
 Trying to make them find solution themselves instead of immediately helping.
 They ultimately found solution although with my guidance

+LI

+New set of plants delivered.
+Now waiting for land cultivators to come on Monday and prepare plot for planting